The seeds of the building of the Shrine of Our Lady of the Sierras

 Directly diagonal from the shrine front entrance on a scenic hill is another building [prayer house] named “Mary’s Knoll”.
 This is open to the public and has become a place of serenity and prayer for interested visitors.
 Inside in the prayer room is a mural painting of Jesus sitting on a wall as if he is speaking to us.
 His left hand is a full-size statue of Mary reaching out her hands to us.
 Much phenomenon has been associated with this scene.

 Since the fire of June 2011

 In June of 2011 Our Lady of the Sierras suffered a loss due to the fire that started on the lower end of the Huachuca Mountains, Montezuma Peak.
 The fire first broke out in Mexico and reached the Huachuca Mountains where many homes, including the Shrine suffered loss or damage.
-Through our Faith, we persevere and the Chapel has been restored and the surrounding area.
-Mary's Knoll, which suffered a loss is under construction and we expect it to be opened to the public in the late spring 2014.
+Through our Faith, we persevere, and the Chapel has been restored and the surrounding area.
+Mary's Knoll, which suffered a loss was reconstructed and opened to the public since late spring 2014.
 We are pleased to announce that Our Lady of the Sierras has been reconstructed since 2014, if not for the Glory of God.